Jtoosh/itc210/notes.md

 ```

 The structure of the response is the same as the request message, only the request line is replaced with the **status line**, which includes the HTTP version, and the response code for the request.
 The rest of the message follows the same format: headers, a blank line, and the body.

+HTTP with form data: the `method` attribute of a form element determines which HTTP method is used.
+The `action` attribute determines the URL that the form data is sent to.
+The `enctype` attribute determines how the form data is encoded before it is sent to the server.
+The default value for the `enctype` attribute is `application/x-www-form-urlencoded`, which is used to encode form data as key-value pairs separated by `&` and spaces are replaced by `+`.
+The `multipart/form-data` value is used to send binary data, like files, to the server.

+With a GET method, the form data is sent in the query string of the URL.
+With a POST method, the form data is sent in the body of the request.

 HTTP Status Codes: